-In many countries, foreign influence laws require those who register to do so under a stigmatizing label.
-For example, under Russia's 2012 law, one registered as a "foreign agent," while under Hungary's 2017 NGO Transparency Law, those registered were labeled "organization supported from abroad," and in Republika Srpska, a pending proposal is to register as an "agent of foreign influence."
+In many countries foreign influence laws require those who register to do so under a stigmatizing label.
+For example, under Russia's 2012 law one registered as a "foreign agent", while under Hungary's 2017 NGO Transparency Law those registered were labelled "organization supported from abroad", and in Republika Srpska's 2023 proposal one would have registered as an "agent of foreign influence".

-Not only must one register in a registry using a stigmatizing label, but in many countries, one must label one's materials as being distributed by a "foreign agent," "organization supported from abroad," or other such term.
+Not only must one register in a registry using a stigmatizing label, but in many countries one must label one's materials as being distributed by a "foreign agent", "organization supported from abroad", or other such term.
 This can discredit both the materials and the organization.
 These terms frequently mischaracterize the relationship between a funder and a CSO.
-Instead of conveying to the public that a CSO is independent and driven to fulfil a beneficial social mission, these labeling requirements instead stigmatize them as instead being merely an instrument of a foreign hand.
+Instead of conveying to the public that a CSO is independent and driven to fulfil a beneficial social mission, these labeling requirements instead stigmatize them as being an instrument of a foreign hand.